stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 In this chapter we will load and apply a _texture_ to the demo.

 This involves uploading the image data to the hardware in a similar fashion to the vertex buffers in the previous chapter.
-However for texture images we also make use of _pipeline barriers_ to transform the image to the appropriate layout during the loading process.
+However textures also make use of _pipeline barriers_ to transform the image to the appropriate layout during the loading process.

 The process of loading a texture consists of the following steps: